ssawane/book-library-jdbctemplate/README.md

 # book-library
-A simple Spring MVC CRUD Application using JDBC Template.
+A simple Spring MVC CRUD Application using JDBC Template and PostgreSQL.